helium/HIP/0094-response-time-windows-for-witness-rewarding.md

 Basically the average loss per day before HIP-83 is 785 and after HIP-83 is 845.
 The average not rewarded was 5688 then 6583.

-In a short term the HIP-83 did not had significant negative impact on disconnection rate (+6%) and it did not add a significant impact on rewarded hotspots (beacons and data are not impacted by this evolution).
+In a short term the HIP-83 did not have significant negative impact on disconnection rate (+6%) and it did not add a significant impact on rewarded hotspots (beacons and data are not impacted by this evolution).
-It did not had a positive impact either.
+It did not have a positive impact either.

 In a longer term, it will be impossible to evaluate the impact as the halving started on August 1st.
 Between August 1st and August 15th, the average disconnection a day jumped to 1020 (+20%).

 ![Hotspot disconnection evolution over 45 days](files/0094/hotspot-disconnection-evoltution.png)

-Up to 41.000 hostpots (10% of the initial fleet) have been lost between July 1st and August 15th.
+Up to 41.000 hotspots (10% of the initial fleet) have been lost between July 1st and August 15th.

 ### Rewarded Hotspots for Witnesses